KalvadTech/getX-template/README.md

 #### packages
-remmeber to add these packages to your pubspec.yaml file.
+remembers to add these packages to your pubspec.yaml file.

 ```sh